CloudLabsAI-Azure/Cloud-Native-Application/labguide/getting-started.md

 # Getting Started with Lab

 1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the the lab.
-You can see the number on lab guide bottom area to switch on different exercises of lab guide.
+You can see the number at the bottom to switch to different exercises of lab guide.

    ![](media/gs-1.png "Lab Environment")

-1. To get the lab environment details, you can select **Environment Details** tab.
-Additionally, the credentials will also be emailed to your email address provided at registration.
+1. To get the lab environment details, select the **Environment Details** tab.
+Additionally, the credentials will also be emailed to your registered email address.
 You can also open the Lab Guide on separate and full window by selecting the **Split Window** from lower right corner.
 Also, you can start, stop and restart virtual machines from **Resources** tab.

    ![](media/gs-2.png "Lab Environment")